northwest fuchsia society

 F. excorticata- a 40' tree in New Zealand and the source of our "aubergine" hybrids.
 At maturity it is very dark in the tube and sepals.

-This tree of F. excorticata grows in Oregon out by the Pacific Ocean.
+This tree of F. excorticata grows in Yachats, Oregon, (Gerdemann Garden) out by the Pacific Ocean.
 It is winter hardy but likes to bloom in spring when it is too cold in most inland areas.

 F. paniculata subsp. paniculata- looks like a lilac, likes warmth and has serrated leaves.
 (Section Schufia has two other species that looks alot like this one: F. arborescens, only in Mexico with entire leaves and F. paniculata subsp. mixensis also growing in Mexico.)